mnkdog/QACoach/insights/trust-architecture-in-testing.md

 ### DevOps/CI-CD: Maximum Trust in Automation and Process

 DevOps represents the highest-trust approach to software delivery, where organisations trust both their people and their automated systems to maintain quality while maximising delivery speed.
-Netflix's chaos engineering—randomly terminating production services to test resilience—exemplifies this extreme trust model.
+Netflix's chaos engineering - randomly terminating production services to test resilience - exemplifies this extreme trust model.

 **Testing characteristics:**
 - Automated testing integrated into deployment pipelines